Testing & Placement

 -

-The math test is the only placement test that can be taken twice.
+- The math test is the only placement test that may be taken twice.

 -